talon-one/TalonOneJavaSdk/docs/ManagementApi.md

     //manager_auth.setApiKeyPrefix("Token");

     ManagementApi apiInstance = new ManagementApi(defaultClient);
     Integer collectionId = 56; // Integer | The ID of the collection.
-You can get it with the [List collection in account](#operation/listCollectionsInApplication) endpoint. try {
+You can get it with the [List collections in account](#operation/listAccountCollections) endpoint. try {
       apiInstance.deleteAccountCollection(collectionId);
     } catch (ApiException e) {